 It states above that you cannot make changes to shared media and this is generally true.
 Only owners (and admins) can typically edit media.

-You will know if you can edit the shared media if the Edit and Edit media options in the Content menu are selectable (not grayed), or the corresponding options in the content details page are selectable.
+You will know if you can edit the shared media if the Edit and Edit media options in the Content menu are available (not grayed), or the corresponding options in the media details page are available.
 The icons and the captions/transcriptions drop-downs are identified in the figures below.

 - Click the menu button on the media tile and select Edit (to change the name or description) or Edit media (to make changes to the file itself)

-- Click on the tile to open the content details page, then click the Edit option or the Edit media option, from the options below the preview panel.
+- Click on the tile to open the media details page, then click the Edit option or the Edit media option, from the options below the preview panel.

 - On the right side of the media details page, use the Transcriptions or Captions drop-down lists to make changes to those items.